There may be trouble in (genocidal) paradise, but Gaza ceasefire is still nowhere in sight

 Instead, in a scathing rebuff to his friend Biden, Netanyahu has accepted an invitation by Mike Johnson, Speaker of the House of Representatives, on July 24, which several democratic lawmakers (Senators Elizabeth Warren, Bernie Sanders) are already planning to boycott.

-A shrewd ploy, no doubt, by the Republican party, aimed at further splintering the Democrats and the electorate, who are already fed-up with Biden over inflation, the economy and his inaction in Gaza.
+A shrewd move, no doubt, by the Republican party, aimed at further splintering the Democrats and the electorate, who are already fed-up with Biden over inflation, the economy and his inaction in Gaza.

 Western media when it comes to Israel and Palestine: tale of two very different realities